suketa/ruby-duckdb/README.md

 ```
 ### Using prepared statement

 You can use prepared statement.
+Prepared statement object is created by `Connection#prepare` method or `DuckDB::PreparedStatement.new`.

 ```ruby
 stmt = con.prepare('SELECT * FROM users WHERE name = $name AND email = $email')